March 18, 2022

 Hey plant enthusiasts!
-Happy spring in the northern hemisphere or in the southern hemisphere happy fall!
+Happy almost spring in the northern hemisphere or in the southern hemisphere happy fall!

-A complimentary and very active Facebook group by the name Botany Everyday has grown to close to 14,000 people from around the world!
-Oh Life In The Modern Age… (LITMA) for short.
-Currently photo albums from each of the later classes will still be posted to Facebook i will be working to move them to a more open platform like flickr as time goes on.
+A complimentary and very active Facebook group by the name Botany Everyday has grown to over 16,000 people from around the world!
+Oh, Life In The Modern Age… (LITMA) for short.
+Currently photo albums from each of the later classes will still be posted to Facebook. i will be working to move them to a more open platform like Flickr as time goes on and assistance from apprentices is made available. i have many hundreds of hours of my life organizing and annotating them already and to replicate this without help would be very painful for me.
 Speaking of here is a photo album from this time of year where i live outside Asheville, NC.
 Would love to see some of your nice and clear pictures too!

 However, please decide now what type of commitment you can bring to this class.
 Try to honor that commitment by reading, reviewing, reflecting and getting out in nature.
 Pick at least one place that you will visit regularly, (weekly to at least monthly).
 There you will witness the cycling of the seasons in a conscious and observant way.
 Pick a few places if possible that represent different ecotypes which you can visit seasonally.
 Try to read the posts and suggested section of text as much as possible.
 Write to me of your intentions.
 This will help secure your commitment and also give me a sense of who is on the journey this year.